-Some things to consider before you buy!
+Some things to consider before purchasing!

-Read this guide before making any costly and time-consuming mistakes.
+Read this guide before making any costly and time-consuming mistakes!

-Everyone is looking for the “best deal” they can find, and as the popularity of billiards games has increased in the past few decades, so has the number of families who have purchased a pool table for their home.
+Everyone is looking for the “best deal” they can find, and as the popularity of billiard games has increased in the past few decades, so too has the number of families who have purchased a pool table for their home.
 As people’s lifestyles change, due to growing families, long-distance moves, or change in jobs, many table owners eventually decide to sell their pool table.
 Some of these tables have been rarely, if ever, played on, can be in mint condition, and are, indeed, great buys.
-Purchasing a used billiard table can be a great way of obtaining one of these beautiful pieces of furniture at a good price.
+Purchasing a used table can be a great way of obtaining one of these beautiful pieces of furniture at a great price.

 However, many used tables have not been so well taken care of, and if you are not careful, going this route can also be a very costly way of getting stuck with a major problem.
 The reality is that many heirloom quality tables and mint condition tables are generally passed down through families and friends, leaving the least desirable pool tables to be found on craigslist or in your local paper’s classifieds.

 Also be aware that quality, brand name tables hold their value over the years and you can often find yourself paying close to retail for one of these tables.
 With all of that being said, there is the odd jewel out there to be found.
 If you have your heart set on finding the deal of a lifetime, flip to the Articles for Sale section of your paper, and use this guide to help you navigate your way through the good and not so good.